 Watersports and aquatic activities in France are quite popular with travelers.
 With a very long stretch of coastline on both the Atlantic and Mediterranean, as well as a huge array of rivers and lakes, there's no shortage of watersports here.
 Surfing is popular along both coasts, and not just where the water is clear and blue.
 Snorkeling and scuba diving are popular, as is kayaking, canoeing, and boating on the ocean, sea, and rivers.

-Croatia is a popular place to visit because of its outdoor activities.
+Croatia is an extremely popular destination for those interested in outdoor activities.
 Popular outdoor activities here include horseback riding, mountain biking, hiking, kayaking, whitewater rafting, and watersports such as snorkeling, diving, and boating.
 The landscape of Croatia is diverse, and offers a bit of everything.
 From the mountains to the coastline, it's possible to travel around to experience watersports, coastal scenery at the beach, and mountain activities within just a few days of each other.
 Some of the best areas to see the outdoors are at Plitvice Lakes national parks, Krka River, Korcula island, around Hvar, and the Vis archipelago, among others.

 Both France and Croatia offer plenty of great road trip opportunities.

 Taking a road trip through France is very good way to see the countryside and smaller destinations.
 As the roads and highways here can take you anywhere fairly quickly, many visitors to France will hire a car and leave the major cities to venture into the countryside.
 The wine regions of Burgundy, the Loire Valley, Bordeaux, and Alsace are popular destinations, as you can see the vineyards, chateaus, castles, and historic towns intermixed with beautiful mountains, rivers, and the French countryside.